TOTEM: Peer Mentoring Course

 What will the student get out of it?

-All young people who take part in the peer mentoring programme will receive a certificate and a badge, along with a great detail of information on peer mentoring and mental health, and a fun 2 days!
+All young people who take part in the peer mentoring programme will receive a certificate along with detailed information on peer mentoring and mental health and a fun two-day workshop!

-MYA staff will also support the group by having termly group meetings with them to see how they are getting on and if they need any extra support.
+MYA staff will also support the group by having termly group meetings to see how they are doing and if they need any extra support.

 To register your interest in this programme click here